stephenredfield/InstructorResources/SeniorInstructorPromotion.md

-# Getting Promoted to Senior Instructor
+# Getting Promoted as an Instructor

 During Summer 2020, the OSU Faculty Union (UAOSU) successfully bargained for a reduction in the "time served" requirement for promotion from Instructor to Senior Instructior I, and likewise from SI-1 to SI-2.
 The exact language regarding this can be viewed on the [UAOSU Site](https://www.uaosu.org/contract/) but is abbreviated here: